-- 1. An email will be sent to your NTU email address to say that your work is under review.
+1. An email will be sent to your NTU email address to say that your work is under review.
 Turnitin commonly takes from 20 minutes to 2 hours to process work, though it can sometimes take longer.
-If after 24 hours your work has not been processed, please contact either your lecturer or libinfodirect@ntu.ac.uk. - 2.
-To view your Turnitin report, click on the relevant Dropbox and then click on the percentage score to open your Turnitin report. - 3.
-Log in to PebblePad and click on the Atlas icon in the top menu bar. - 4.
-Click on the Member's Dashboard tab and then select the appropriate workspace title.
+If after 24 hours your work has not been processed, please contact either your lecturer or libinfodirect@ntu.ac.uk.

+2. To view your Turnitin report, log in to PebblePad and click on the Atlas icon in the top menu bar.

+4. Click on the Member's Dashboard tab and then select the appropriate workspace title.

-- 5. Click on the Submissions tab. - 6.
-You should now see your submission.
+5. Click on the Submissions tab.

+6. You should now see your submission.
 Click on the Turnitin icon to see the link to the Originality Report.